 Becoming a family dispute resolution practitioner

-A family dispute resolution (FDR) practitioner is an independent person who helps people affected by separation or divorce to resolve their parenting disputes.
+A family dispute resolution (FDR) practitioner is an independent person who helps people affected by separation or divorce to resolve their parenting and property disputes.

 We manage the accreditation of FDR practitioners in Australia and can provide information about the operation of the Regulations.